 The cratered black lava rocks that dot the volcanic coastline provide stunning natural scenery and fantastic pole fishing chances.

-Although it leads to fascinating ancient landmarks like the Kaupakalua burial site and Pukaulua Point, the north side of the trail is regarded as a little more challenging and provides less shade than the south side.
+Although it leads to fascinating ancient landmarks like the Kaupakalua burial site and Pukaulua Point, the trail’s north side is a little more challenging.
+It provides less shade than the south side.

 1.15.
 Waihou Spring Trail

 This cool hiking trail near Makawao, Maui, goes to a scenic spring and a green overlook.